Gradient-free online learning of subgrid-scale dynamics with neural emulators: Application: quasi-geostrophic dynamics

-To generate the corresponding datasets suitable for online learning, we need continuous trajectories and thus subsample at each iteration from $g$ for \eqref{eq:dual-emu} and every $\Delta^{\prime}$ iterations from $f$ for \eqref{eq:dual-sgs} so that these states directly correspond to one iteration performed by $g$.
-For the SGS model $\mathcal{M}$ (both online and emulator-based), we use a simple standard CNN with $\sim 923$K learnable parameters from 10 convolution layers with kernels of size $5$ and $64$ filters each, followed by non-linear Relu activations.
-This architecture has been shown to be able to learn extremely accurate SGS dynamics in \cite{frezat2022posteriori}.
-For the large-scale dynamics represented by the neural emulator $\mathcal{E}$, we explore a state-of-the-art neural architecture and a simpler CNN in order to assess the impact of the emulation quality on the SGS learning: \begin{itemize} \item \textbf{Dilated Residual Network} (DRN).
-The architecture combines residual networks with the encode-process-decode paradigm \cite{sanchez2018graph} and dilated convolutions, recently applied to different types of flows \cite{stachenfeld2022learned} and defined with $\sim 581$K learnable parameters. \item \textbf{Convolutional Neural Network} (CNN).
-The architecture is equivalent to the CNN used for the SGS model except that we have $\sim 616$K learnable parameters from 7 convolution layers. \end{itemize} Note that for each of these architectures, input boundaries are replicated periodically given the geometry of the domain.
+which in our configuration is estimated after spin-up to $t_L \approx 0.85$.
+Within this timespan, we can extract $N_\text{traj} = t_L / (N_t \times \overline{\delta t}) = 11$ continuous trajectories containing $N_t$ samples each.
+To generate the corresponding datasets of $N_\text{traj} \times N_t = 253$ samples, we start from the spin-up state and subsample at each iteration from $g$ for \eqref{eq:dual-emu} and every $\Delta^{\prime}$ iterations from $f$ for \eqref{eq:dual-sgs} so that these states directly correspond to one iteration performed by $g$.
+For the SGS model $\mathcal{M}$ (both online and emulator-based), we use a simple convolutional neural network (CNN) with $\sim 512$K learnable parameters from 5 convolution layers with kernels of size $5$ and $64$ filters each, followed by non-linear ReLu activations.
+This type of architecture has been shown to be able to learn extremely accurate SGS dynamics in \cite{frezat2022posteriori} for the QG system.
+For the coarse dynamics represented by the neural emulator $\mathcal{E}$, we use a 8-layers residual CNN that we decline in two versions to evaluate its impact on the subsequent SGS learning step.
+We define a small (denoted ``sm") and a large (denoted ``lg") emulator with 32 and 64 features latent space with $5 \times 5$ and $7 \times 7$ convolution kernels for a total of $\sim 220$K and $\sim 1,672$K learnable parameters, respectively (see Table~\ref{table:qg-params} for a summary of the learning parameters and architectures used by $\mathcal{E}$ and $\mathcal{M}$).
+Note that for each of these architectures, input boundaries are replicated periodically given the geometry of the domain.
 Using state of the art architectures for the SGS model could further improve the overall performance and might be interesting to explore.
 However, we may point out that the goal is not to design an optimal NN-based architecture but rather to evaluate the training strategy at the same SGS computational cost during evaluation stage.
-Concerning the functional loss $\ell$, we restricted ourselves to simple MSE both for the neural emulator and the SGS model,
+Concerning the functional loss $\ell$, we use the integral notations for both the state and subgrid losses, which are equivalent by definition to mean squared errors (MSE).
+For the emulator, the loss penalizes the state of the system, i.e., vorticity such that,